 In today’s digital age, consumers increasingly prefer to shop online, making e-commerce a booming industry.
 The global value of e-commerce sales is expected to hit $6.3 trillion in 2023, and this trend shows no signs of slowing down.
 This shift in consumer behavior has had a significant impact on transportation logistics.

 How Consumer Demand Impacts Logistics

-As a 3PL specializing in transportation logistics, Amware has helped many e-commerce companies streamline their fulfillment and transportation needs.
-Additionally, Amware can help e-commerce companies structure their pricing so that shipping actually becomes a profit center rather than a cost center.
-For those e-commerce businesses utilizing parcel service, Amware can review, audit, negotiate, and help recover funds from current parcel carriers.
+Amware is a 3PL specializing in transportation logistics that has helped many e-commerce companies streamline their fulfillment and transportation needs.
+Amware can help e-commerce businesses structure their pricing so that shipping becomes a profit center instead of a cost center.
+For e-commerce companies utilizing parcel service, Amware can review, audit, negotiate, and help recover funds from current parcel carriers.

 In conclusion, transportation logistics is a crucial aspect of the e-commerce industry.
 With the growing demand for goods and the increasing expectations of consumers, it is essential that e-commerce retailers employ the best logistics practices to stay competitive.
 By partnering with 3PL providers like Amware, e-commerce businesses can ensure their transportation logistics are optimized and cost-effective.
 Request a free trial of our cloud-based TMS, Amrate, below and start saving up to 30% annually on LTL.